top of page

 • Progressing to raja yoga embodiment practice (restorative postures; embodying breathwork; trauma release exercise; elemental inner-sense)

-• Finishing each day (sat and sun) with biodynamic relational touch:
+• Finishing each day with biodynamic relational touch:

 This is the non-doing sensitive, respectful physical contact of another's body (e.g touching the feet or the head or other relevant region) whilst acknowledging the expressive nature of their ever changing physiology.
 This kind of touch is free from analysis, judgement or agenda.